 IoT devices will become more secure: "Expect to see at least two or three large-scale, botnet-style attacks on IoT-related hardware.
 To remedy this, the industrial space may pick up a trend from the consumer space, where device updates are downloaded automatically, and give the user little say in the process." – Mike Bell

 The modern workplace

 The evolution of the workplace: "The physical workspace as we know it today is going to significantly change next year as businesses start to get smart about how they use space to drive productivity and adapt to new employee behaviors and tech tools.
 Large companies will also look to reduce their real estate commitments and move more to flex desk options as more employees work away from the office, while being connected to it by making use of better tools that help them do their work more effectively." – Craig Walker

-Workplaces will unveil bolstered anti-harassment policies: "With such a magnifying glass being put on men’s behavior in the workplace in the latter half of 2017, next year is going to see a lot of anti-sexual harassment training in workplaces, as well as anti-harassment policies being beefed up." – Rob Swystun, business communication specialist
+Workplaces will unveil bolstered anti-harassment policies: "With such a magnifying glass being put on men’s behavior in the workplace, is going to see a lot of anti-sexual harassment training in workplaces, as well as anti-harassment policies being beefed up." – Rob Swystun, business communication specialist

 Some source interviews were conducted for a previous version of this article.